 It may be a good idea to meet with a family law attorney if you were recently awarded a personal injury settlement.
 They will be able to determine how child support payments will be impacted by taking a look at the details of your situation and the settlement you received.
 The legal process can be complex and challenging at times, knowledgeable child support lawyers Plano, TX residents trust can provide you with legal counsel, while navigating you through the process.

-Thank you to our friends and contributors at Scroggins Family Law for their insight into family law.
+Thank you to our friends and contributors at Scroggins Law Group for their insight into family law.